Hatteras Island Restaurants

 - (252) 987-1100

 Whether you’ve worked up an appetite kiteboarding on site or you just want a meal with a water view, Good Winds is a good choice on northern Hatteras Island.
 With its second-floor perch over the Pamlico Sound and a deck for outdoor dining, it’s the place to watch the sunset.
 The menu features familiar local seafood — tuna, grouper, scallops, shrimp, crab cakes, fresh catch of the day — along with some more exotic offerings like house-cured bacon.
 And you can choose from appetizers, sandwiches, burgers, fish tacos, salads, seafood entrees, pasta, noodle bowls, chicken and ribs.
 Everything is chef-prepared and made from scratch.
 A kids’ menu is available.
 The bar has one of the most extensive wine and craft beer selections on Hatteras Island as well as a full liquor license, and it’s a good place to hang out after a ride in the wind.
-Good Winds is open for lunch and dinner seven days a week.
-The Early Bird deal from 3 to 5 p.m. offers 20 percent off all food items except all-you-can-eat specials.
+Good Winds is open for lunch and dinner seven days a week in season.
+The Early Bird deal from 3 to 5 p.m. daily offers 20 percent off all food items except all-you-can-eat specials.
 There’s an all-you-can-eat fried shrimp special on Tuesdays.
 On Fridays there’s a fresh fish fry and live music from 6-10 p.m.

 - (252) 995-SAKE

-“Haole” is a Hawaiian term meaning “outsider,” but you’ll feel welcome and right at home at this sushi and sake bar located near the Avon pier.
+“Haole” is a Hawaiian term meaning “outsider,” but you’ll feel welcome and right at home at this sushi and sake bar.
 Haoles has all the specialty sushi rolls you can imagine along with appetizers, soups, salads, sashimi and nigiri.
 Give their Fuji roll a try - you really can’t go wrong with tempura lobster, fresh tuna flown in from Hawaii, masago, spring onions, eel sauce and spicy mayo.
 Haoles uses local fish in their sushi too.
 They have a full liquor license and offer 20 different kinds of sake.
 Haoles will serve a non-sushi breakfast this year from 7 to 11 a.m. featuring 12 specialty Eggs Benedict options.
 They’re open for breakfast, lunch and dinner seven days a week in the summer.
 Call for off-season hours.